glynawe/epubfind/README.md

 ## How it works

-EPUBs are actually ZIP files containing directories of XHTML text files.
-This script unzips and opens those XHTML files, uses the [lxml](https://lxml.de/) XHTML processing package to extract heading and paragraph text, removes word wrapping from the paragraphs, then searches them with a regular expression derived from the search phrase.
+EPUBs are actually ZIP files containing directories of HTML text files.
+This script unzips and opens those HTML files, uses the [lxml](https://lxml.de/) HTML processing package to extract heading and paragraph text, removes word wrapping from the paragraphs, then searches them with a regular expression derived from the search phrase.